femtotrader/Planar.jl/docs/src/optimization.md

 Optimization sessions can be periodically saved, and therefore can be reloaded at a later time to explore previous results or continue the optimization from where it left off.

 There are currently 3 different optimization methods: [`Optimization.gridsearch`](@ref), [`Optimization.bboptimize`](@ref), `boptimize!`(when using `BayesianOptimization`).
-Configuration is done by defining three `ping!` functions.
+Configuration is done by defining three `call!` functions.

-- `ping!(::S, ::OptSetup)`: returns a named tuples with:
+- `call!(::S, ::OptSetup)`: returns a named tuples with:
    - `ctx`: a `Executors.Context` which is the period of time used for backtesting
    - `params`: a named tuple of all the parameters to be optimizied.
 Values should be in the form of iterables.
    - `space`: only required for `bboptimize`, a named tuple where
      - `kind`: is the type of space (from `BlackBoxOptim` package)
      - `precision`: If the space is `:MixedPrecisionRectSearchSpace` it is a vector where each element is the number of decimals to consider in parameters of type float.
-- `ping!(::S, ::OptRun)`: called before a single backtest is run.
+- `call!(::S, ::OptRun)`: called before a single backtest is run.
 Receives one combination of the parameters.
 Should apply the parameters to the strategy.
 No return values expected.
-- `ping!(::S, ::OptScore)::Vector`: for `bboptimize` and `boptimize!` it is the objective score that advances the optimization.
+- `call!(::S, ::OptScore)::Vector`: for `bboptimize` and `boptimize!` it is the objective score that advances the optimization.
 In grid search it can be used to store additional metrics in the results dataframe.
 Within the `Stats` package there are metrics like `sharpe`` or `sortino` commonly used as optimization objectives.

 ### Grid search
 This is the recommended approach, useful if the strategy has a small set of parameters (<5).